 txʷaalqəł Conservation Area

 The City of Gig Harbor acquired nearly 40.5 acres of forested land for conservation in 2022 in three phases.
-This acreage will be set aside in perpetuity for conservation, permanently protecting approximately 1800 lineal feet of North Creek (aka Donkey Creek).
+A fourth phase of 11.4 acres was added in 2024, bringing the total acreage to 51.95.
+This acreage will be set aside in perpetuity for conservation, permanently protecting approximately 2400 lineal feet of North Creek (aka Donkey Creek).

 The properties on the west side of Harborview Drive have mature trees and native plants, with very few invasive plants.
 Phase 3 previously had a home, driveway, and outbuildings on it, so has fewer mature trees and more invasive vegetation that will need to be removed.